JWST Spectroscopic Insights Into the Diversity of Galaxies in the First 500 Myr: Short-Lived Snapshots Along a Common Evolutionary Pathway: Acknowledgements

 \section{Acknowledgements}

-GRB is grateful to Vasily Belokurov and Sarah Kane for providing the relevant abundances for the Aurora data in Figure~\ref{fig:logNO}.
+We thank the anonymous referee for useful and constructive feedback which improved the manuscript.
+GRB is grateful to Vasily Belokurov and Sarah Kane for providing the relevant abundances for the Aurora data in Figure~\ref{fig:logNO}, as well as to Tiger Yu-Yang Hsiao for helpful discussions regarding the MACS 0647-JD source.
 We are also grateful to Gabe Brammer for useful discussions and his continuous efforts in maintaining and improving the \texttt{msaexp} code, from which the high-$z$ community continues to benefit greatly.
 Lastly, we also thank the numerous teams of the observational programs used in this study, for developing these valuable data sets.
-The data used in this study derive from the following programs: 1181 (PI Eisenstein; \citealt{eisenstein_jades}), 1210 (PI Luetzgendorf; \citealt{eisenstein_jades}), 1211 (PI Isaak; \citealt{maseda24}), 1286 (PI Luetzgendorf; \citealt{eisenstein_jades}), 1287 (PI Isaak; \citealt{eisenstein_jades}), 1345 (PI Finkelstein; \citealt{finkelstein25}), 1433 (PI Coe; \citealt{hsiao24}), 2561 (PI Labb\'e; \citealt{bezanson22}), 2750 (PI Arrabal Haro; \citealt{arrabal23}), 3073 (PI Castellano; \citealt{castellano24}), 3215 (PIs Eisenstein \& Maiolino; \citealt{eisenstein23}), 5224 (PIs Oesch \& Naidu; Oesch et al. in prep), 6368 (PI Dickinson; \citealt{kokorev25}). \\ This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data used in this study derive from the following programs: 1181 (PI Eisenstein; \citealt{eisenstein_jades}), 1210 (PI Luetzgendorf; \citealt{eisenstein_jades}), 1211 (PI Isaak; \citealt{maseda24}), 1286 (PI Luetzgendorf; \citealt{eisenstein_jades}), 1287 (PI Isaak; \citealt{eisenstein_jades}), 1345 (PI Finkelstein; \citealt{finkelstein25}), 1433 (PI Coe; \citealt{hsiao24}), 2561 (PI Labb\'e; \citealt{bezanson22}), 2750 (PI Arrabal Haro; \citealt{arrabal23}), 3073 (PI Castellano; \citealt{castellano24}), 3215 (PIs Eisenstein \& Maiolino; \citealt{eisenstein23}), 5224 (PIs Oesch \& Naidu; Oesch et al. in prep), 6368 (PI Dickinson; \citealt{kokorev25}).
+The authors acknowledge the aforementioned teams and PIs where development of their observing program(s) was done with a zero-exclusive-access period.

+This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-(Some of) The data products presented herein were retrieved from the Dawn JWST Archive (DJA).
-DJA is an initiative of the Cosmic Dawn Center (DAWN), which is funded by the Danish National Research Foundation under grant DNRF140. \\ RSE acknowledges generous financial support from the Peter and Patricia Gruber Foundation.
-YF acknowledges supports from JSPS KAKENHI Grant Numbers JP22K21349 and JP23K13149.
-This work has received funding from the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00072, as well as from the Swiss National Science Foundation (SNSF) through project grant 200020\_207349.
+The specific observations analyzed can be accessed via DOI \href{https://doi.org/10.17909/jqj3-ws37}{10.17909/jqj3-ws37}.
+Some of the data products presented herein were retrieved from the Dawn JWST Archive (DJA).
+DJA is an initiative of the Cosmic Dawn Center (DAWN), which is funded by the Danish National Research Foundation under grant DNRF140.